Press release11/12/2020

 “In recent decades, Bugatti has shown that we build the fastest and most exclusive vehicles in the world.
 We are very proud of our history.
 However, we don’t just define ourselves by records or maximum speeds,” says Stephan Winkelmann.
 Hyper sports cars from Bugatti offer more than just top speeds: unimagined dimensions of performance, luxury, exclusivity, design and automotive hand craftsmanship.
 And Bugatti will continue to focus on this in the future.

 Using 110 octane racing fuel; Engine output with 98 octane fuel at 1,600 hp.
+The weight specification is based on the theoretically possible dry weight.

 Fuel consumption and emissions